UK underground: Music

+formula required for commercial success" that was "exciting, and often outrageous".
+During the 1960s, this style would generally have been referred to by the music industry and music press as simply underground or countercultural.
+In a 1970 article of the underground magazine Oz entitled Brown Shoes Don’t Make It (after the 1966 Frank Zappa song), music journalist Charles Shaar Murray wrote:

+"It was, at least for me and most of the people I know, the music that first aroused interest in things Underground, and the music is still the most mature and developed manifestation of the culture of the Underground."

+Freakbeat music was key to the underground scene and was prominent roughly between 1964 and 1967, before being displaced by psychedelic rock.
+There is debate on whether British psychedelia presented a sanitised version of freakbeat.

+Later bands who often performed at benefit gigs in the anti-commercial ethos of the UK underground included Pink Floyd with Syd Barrett, Soft Machine with Kevin Ayers, Tomorrow, The Pretty Things, the Deviants with Mick Farren, Tyrannosaurus Rex, Edgar Broughton Band, Hawkwind, Pink Fairies, and Shagrat.
+Key figures included Marc Bolan, Steve Peregrin Took and Twink.
+These artists would perform at London venues such as the UFO Club and the Roundhouse.

 Aesthetics

-The image of the underground as manifested in magazines such as Oz and newspapers like International Times was dominated by key talented graphic artists, particularly Martin Sharp and the Nigel Waymouth–Michael English team, Hapshash and the Coloured Coat, who fused Alfons Mucha's Art Nouveau arabesques with the higher colour key of psychedelia.
-British Television played a substantial role in representing the UK underground and counter-culture movement; At the beginning of the 1960s, three-quarters of the British population had a television, and the number rose to 90% by 1964.
+The image of the underground as manifested in magazines such as Oz and newspapers like International Times was dominated by graphic artists such as Martin Sharp and Hapshash and the Coloured Coat, who fused Alfons Mucha's Art Nouveau arabesques with the higher colour key of psychedelia.

-The overground
+The Overground

 There was a smaller, less widely spread manifestation from the UK underground termed the "Overground", which referred to an explicitly spiritual, cosmic, quasi-religious intent, though this was an element that had always been present.
 At least two magazines—Gandalf's Garden (6 issues, 1968-72) and Vishtaroon—adopted this "overground" style.
 Gandalf's Garden was also a shop/restaurant/meeting place at World's End, Chelsea.
 The magazines were printed on pastel paper using multi-coloured inks and contained articles about meditation, vegetarianism, mandalas, ethics, poetry, pacifism and other subjects at a distance from the more wild and militant aspects of the underground.
 The first issue of Gandalf's Garden urged that we should "seek to stimulate our own inner gardens if we are to save our Earth and ourselves from engulfment."
-It was edited by Muz Murray who is now called Ramana Baba and teaches yoga.
+It was edited by Muz Murray, now yogi Ramana Baba.

-These attitudes were embodied musically in The Incredible String Band, who in 2003 were described as "holy" by the then Archbishop of Canterbury, Rowan Williams, in a foreword for the book Be Glad: An Incredible String Band Compendium (Helter Skelter Books).
+These attitudes were embodied musically in The Incredible String Band, who in 2003 were described as "holy" by the then Archbishop of Canterbury, Rowan Williams, in a foreword for the book Be Glad: An Incredible String Band Compendium.
 He had previously chosen the band's track "The Hedgehog's Song" as his only piece of popular music on the radio programme Desert Island Discs).
 The critic Ian MacDonald said: "Much that appeared to be profane in Sixties youth culture was quite the opposite".